aroraakshit/thecuriousperspective/_posts/2023-03-23-pytorch-traced-models.md

 ![figure:1](assets/images/2023-03-23-pytorch-traced-models/scripting-1.png)

+- When using `torch.jit.script` you’ll simply provide your model as an argument.
+TorchScript will be generated from the static inspection of the nn.Module contents (recursively). -- Paul's blog

 However with tracing, we do not preserve control flow or other language features like data structures, those will all be erased, and only tensor ops will remain.

 So we have script compiler for that - which says that we write the model directly in TorchScript, a high performance subset of Python (this subset is getting more and more rich and expansive with time).